-EcoCentral is committed to continuing to research innovative technologies and processes that enable EcoCentral to produce industry-leading, high quality recyclable commodities.
-The recently completed Materials Recycling Facility upgrade ensures ECL is well placed to build on this, developing increased domestic partnerships and added-value process solutions that reduce our dependance on export and imports while growing the domestic economy.
+EcoCentral is committed to continuing to research innovative technologies and processes that enable EcoCentral to produce the highest quality recyclable commodities.
+The recently completed Materials Recycling Facility upgrade ensures ECL is well placed to build on this, developing increased domestic partnerships and secondary process solutions that reduce our dependance on export and imports while growing the domestic economy.